 MGM further protects its guests with its Stay Well rooms.
 These rooms set wellness precaution standards, including air purification and UV light cleaning protocols to reduce bacteria and viruses.

 Plainridge Park Casino reported that between 60-65% of employees are fully vaccinated.
 The casino also agreed to require proof of vaccination for employees wanting to go unmasked.

-With revenue and employment numbers rising for MA casinos, this means more people are flocking to the properties every month.
+With revenue and employment numbers rising for Massachusetts casinos, this means more people are flocking to the properties every month.
 As the holidays approach, special events and promotions will positively impact traffic to the casinos.